What’s the biggest difference between the English and the Italian subject pronouns?

 The courtesy form Lei

-Italian subject pronouns feature what’s called a courtesy form.
+Italian subject pronouns have what’s called a courtesy form.

-You will use tu to address your mum.
+You will use tu to address your mom.
 You will use Lei to address your boss at work.

 The rule goes like this:

-If you have to show respect to someone, address him/her with Lei.
-This applies to shop keepers, waiters, all adults that you don’t know well and are not in familiar terms with.
+If you need show respect to someone, address them with Lei.
+This applies to shopkeepers, waiters, and any adult you don’t know well and are not on familiar terms with.

-If you are in familiar terms with someone, address him/her with tu.
-This applies to children and young people, family members, friends, colleages and/or people you know well.
+If you are on familiar terms with someone, address them with tu.
+This includes children and teenagers, family members, friends, colleagues and other people you know well.

 Lei è il mio capo.